-- (1) The order of business for the fourth and subsequent days of a session of the Synod is the order specified in rule 3.3 except that no member may

-- (a) ask a question, or

-- (b) give notice of a motion,
+- (a) ask a question, or - (b) give notice of a motion,

-- (2) The order of business for the last day of a session may include motions of thanks without notice. - (3) The President is authorised to sign the minutes of the final sitting day as a correct record, upon the production to the Standing Committee of the certificate of any two members of the minute reading committee.
+(2) The order of business for the last day of a session may include motions of thanks without notice.

 3.5 Order of motions

 Motions are to be considered in the order in which they appear on the business paper.
 The Synod may determine, as a result of a procedural motion passed by the Synod,